 ‘Individually weak creatures hunt in packs to bring down stronger prey,’ Salazar said.
 ‘You were weak, striving to become powerful.
 This is no longer true and you continue to grow.
 There are still many wizards and witches stronger than you, but few here at Hogwarts can threaten you, Harry.
 Even if you stand alone.’

 ‘I don’t wish to stand alone.’
 Harry stared up at a dust corner of the ceiling.
 ‘I was alone for a very long time before I came to Hogwarts.
-I don’t want to go back to that dark place.’
+I don’t want to go back to that.’

 ‘I need a wand,’ Harry murmured.